Third Party Billing

 Third Party students are those who have an outside agency funding their tuition and fees.
 These agencies include, but are not limited to: Military agencies (Veterans Affairs, Army, Navy, etc.); other Educational Institutions (private or public); College Prepaid Plans; Dept. of Rehabilitation; International Governmental Sponsors such as Embassies, SACM, Kuwait Cultural.

 Establishing Third Party Billing Agreement

 Sponsor and Sponsored students must submit the Sponsorship letter or 3rd.
-Party Billing Authorization form to the student account services third party email address at [email protected] at least one week prior to registration.
+Party Billing Authorization form to the student account services third party email address at [email protected] prior to the basic tuition and fees due date each term.

 Terms of the sponsorship agreement should be defined in an official Sponsorship or Financial Guarantee letter containing the following information:

 - Student Red ID number (unique SDSU ID)

 - The letter should be submitted every academic term or every academic year.

 - The authorized fees covered by the sponsorship per term